SammShukla/sammshukla.github.io/_posts/2024-06-11-BashScripting.md

 - echo 'Due to SVIRUS virus company have lost $9 million.'
 - output - Due to $VIRUS virus company have lost $9 million. > in this case, single quote removed the sspecial charactor meaning.
 - echo "Dun to $VIRUS virus company have lost \$9 million."
-- output - Due to covidi9 virus company have lost $9 million. > in this case, backward slash(\) removed the special charactor meaning of $9 and print that as it is.(otherwise it would have printed 9th cmd-line argument.)
+- output - Due to covidi9 virus company have lost $9 million. > in this case, backward slash(\) removed the special charactor meaning of $9 and print that as it is.(otherwise it would have printed 9th cmd-line argument.).

+# COMMAND SUBSTITUTION :

+- Variable defined in the script leave with it and dies after the script dies or completes.
+If we want to define a variable that is accessible to all the scripts from your current shell we need to export it.
+- It basically takes the output of a command and stores it into a variable.
+We can achieve this by using 'backticks' or '$()'.

+- example : if we take command 'uptime' and stores in a variable CMD with backticks or $(), for example - CMD=`uptime` or CMD=$(uptime)
+- And if we run command echo $CMD then it well print the output of command 'uptime'.